fc-io/react-for-beginners/week_01 – Intro/week_01_a_lecture.md

 #### Compared to jQuery/"vanilla JavaScript".
 #### Speed
 * It was faster then comparable tools (templates etc).

 #### Complexity
 * When an application grows bigger it help to have a common structure to reason about. otherwise everything becomes a tangles mess.

+#### More
-#### när vi kommit in i det lite mer, ska jag gå igenom lite mer hur react
+när vi kommit in i det lite mer, ska jag gå igenom lite mer hur react
      fungerar bakom kulisserna
 #### Visa exempel på sidor som använder react.